rvaiya/keyd/man.md

 	<expression 1>
 	<expression 2...>

-Where each expression is a valid argument to `-e`.
+Where each expression is a valid argument to `-e` (see *Expressions*).

 For example:

-	[Alacritty]
+	[kitty]

+	control.1  = macro(Inside space kitty!)

+	[alacritty]

-	control.1  = macro(Inside space alacritty)
+	control.1  = macro(Inside space alacritty!)

 	[chromium]

-	control.1 = macro(Inside space chrome)
+	control.1 = macro(Inside space chrome!)

-Will remap `C-1` to the the string 'Inside alacritty' when a window with class 'Alacritty' is active and 'Inside chrome' when a window with class 'chromium' is active.
+Will remap `C-1` to the the string 'Inside alacritty' when a window with class `alacritty` is active.

-Application classes can be obtained by running `keyd-application-mapper -m`.
+In order for this to work keyd must be running and the user must have access to */var/run/keyd.socket* (i.e be a member of the *keyd* group).
+Application classes can be obtained with `keyd-application-mapper -m`.

+You will probably want to put `keyd-application-mapper -d` somewhere in the initialization path of your display server (e.g `~/.xinitrc`).

 At the moment X, sway and gnome are supported.

-In order for this script to work the user must have access to */var/run/keyd.socket* (i.e be a member of the *keyd* group).

 ### A note on security

 Any user which can interact with a program that directly controls input devices should be assumed to have full access to the system.

-While keyd is slightly better at providing some degree of isolation than other remappers (by dint of mediating access through an IPC mechanism rather than granting users blanket access to /dev/input/* and /dev/uinput), it still provides the opportunity for abuse and should be treated with due deference.
+While keyd offers slightly better isolation compared to other remappers by dint of mediating access through an IPC mechanism (rather than granting users blanket access to /dev/input/* and /dev/uinput), it still provides an opportunity for abuse and should be treated with due deference.

 Specifically, access to */var/run/keyd.socket* should only be granted to trusted users and the group `keyd` should be regarded with the same reverence